temetvince/alaankwa/README.md

 ## Features
 ### General
 * ROTATIONAL THRUSTERS
-    * All ships now have Angular Acceleration set to 50.
     * Class rotation variables have been increased by these amounts:
         * M1/M2/TL = 200%
         * M7 = 50%